AlgoMaster Logo

 5. Use Familiar Constructs

-Stick to patterns and structures that are widely recognized.
-Do not reinvent the wheel when a simple List, Map, or loop can do the job.
+Stick to patterns and data structures that are widely recognized in your language's ecosystem.
+Do not reinvent the wheel when a simple List, a Map, a for loop can do the job.

 The goal is not to write the simplest possible code.
 It is to write the simplest sufficient code.